salayhin/seventyOne/README.md

 seventyOne
 ==========

-Wordpress Theme Based on Twitter Bootsrep
+Seventy One is a Wordpress Theme Based on Twitter Bootsrep.